zeren-li/zeren-li-webite/content/home/data.md

 **Chinese Revolving-Door Officials Database**

-The Chinese Revolving-Door Officials Database contains extensive demographic and career information of over 10,000 government officials who serve on the board of all Chinese publicly listed firms since the 2000s.
+The Chinese Revolving-Door Officials Database contains extensive demographic and career information of over 15,000 government officials who serve on the board of all Chinese publicly listed firms since the 2000s.
 The database is consist of three parts:

 - compensation information for revolving-door officials, including salary, allowance, and stock shares;
 - standardized career experience information;
 - visualization of their political network.

-The database is supported by grants from the National Science Foundation, the Department of Political Science at Duke University and Duke Asian Pacific Studies Institute.
+The database is supported by grants from the National Science Foundation (administered by American Political Science Association), the Department of Political Science at Duke University and Duke Asian Pacific Studies Institute.

 **Chinese Public-Private Partnership Database**